debugsito/OperativaAPI/README.md

 You server has to be ubuntu 16.04 LTS, 16GB RAM, 125GB SSD.

-In server.py can change the root where audio files are saving.

 ## Code documentation

-Documentation (incomplete) for the code can be found here: https://docs.google.com/document/d/1nOP5HCoASVtoykoC3LNMzKZEPyz-cU86YubEAo4COxw/edit

 ## Contact

 We are always happy to hear from you:

 * Rodolfo Zevallos rjzevallos.salazar@gmail.com
-* Luis Camacho camacho.l@pucp.pe